pH salts

 pH of Salt Solutions

-The pH of a salt solution depends on whether the salt is formed from a:
+The pH of a salt solution depends on the strength of the parent acid and base:

 Hydrolysis of Salts

-Definition: Hydrolysis occurs when the anion or cation of a salt reacts with water to produce H+H^+H+ or OH−OH^-OH−, affecting the solution's pH.
+Definition: Hydrolysis occurs when the anion or cation of a salt reacts with water to produce $H^+$ or $OH^-$, thereby affecting the solution's pH.

 Key Cases: